yuehaoshi/FreeFuzz/src/reptile/README.md

 3. Run `get_API_definition.py` file, this will generate a file `API_def.txt` containing all API definitions defined in Paddle website
 4. Run `API_cleaner.py` file, this will clean the ugly-formatted API definition and save output into a file `API_def_mod`.
 The code removes spaces before or after hyphens, replaces multiple spaces with a single space, removes the prefix "class " if it appears at the beginning of a line, removes everything after the string "[source]", and skips lines that do not end with a closing parenthesis.

+Delete `paddle.Tensor.Overview` from `API_lists` because it is not an API, a wrong reptile result.
 Next, copy all contents from `API_def_mod.txt` to `FreeFuzz/data/paddle_APIdef.txt`, and copy all contents from `API_lists.txt` to `FreeFuzz/instrumentation/paddlepaddle/paddle.txt`